 Sewer Service Charges (SSCs), NapaSan's largest source of revenues, are collected annually as assessments on the property tax rolls.
-NapaSan is entering into the fourth year of a five-year plan established under the Proposition 218 process in March 2016.
-The FY 2019/20 budget includes an increase in the rate of 5%, from \$676.38 per Equivalent Dwelling Unit to \$710.20.
-This increase, along with growth from development, will result in about \$1.7 million in additional revenue.
+NapaSan is entering into the fifth and final year of a five-year plan established under the Proposition 218 process in March 2016.
+The FY 2020/21 budget includes an increase in the rate of 4%, from \$710.20 per Equivalent Dwelling Unit to \$738.60.
+This increase, along with growth from development, will result in about \$1.3 million in additional revenue.

 Other revenues were projected conservatively using economic indicators and trend analysis.
-Economic-based revenues such as capacity charges were projected based on specific evidence of activity and known large projects, and investment earnings rates were assumed to rise slightly through next year.
+Economic-based revenues such as capacity charges were projected based on specific evidence of activity and known large projects.
+Investment earnings rates were assumed to decrease because of cuts to the Federal Funds rate to sub 1.00% levels in effort to stimulate the economy by the Federal government.
 More information on the forecast methods can be found in the "Sources of Funds/Revenues" section of the Budget Summary.

-FY 2019/20 revenues from all sources are expected to be \$52,476,100, excluding intrafund transfers.
-Projected operating revenue, which excludes revenues associated with capital projects (capacity charges, grants, intergovernmental revenue, bond/loan proceeds and sale of capital assets), increased from almost \$30.7 million in FY 2018/19 to over \$31.8 million this year (3.8% increase).
-Sewer service charges are anticipated to increase 6.0% due to the increase in rates and recent growth.
-Recycled water sales revenues are expected to be higher than prior year budget, due to the annual fee increase for CPI and increased water usage from new connections.
+FY 2020/21 revenues from all sources are expected to be \$62,091,900, excluding intrafund transfers.
+Projected operating revenue, which excludes revenues associated with capital projects (capacity charges, grants, intergovernmental revenue, bond/loan proceeds and sale of capital assets), increased from almost \$31.8 million in FY

+2019/20 to over \$32.8 million this year (3.0% increase).
+Sewer service charges are anticipated to increase 4.2% due to the increase in rates and recent growth.
+Recycled water sales revenues were budgeted too high in FY 2019/20 so in comparison, it is 5.9% lower than last year.
+However sales are expected to be about the same or slightly higher than prior year budget, due to the annual fee increase for CPI and increased water usage from early water sales.

-Capacity charge revenue is projected higher, at \$5,178,000, compared to \$4,614,600 budgeted in the prior year, based on actual development projects anticipated.
+Capacity charge revenue is projected lower, at \$1,992,000, compared to \$5,178,000 budgeted in the prior year, based on assumptions that development projects will be delayed or discontinued.

-Loan proceeds are expected to increase to \$15,416,600 with the beginning of the Browns Valley Truck and West Napa Pump Station projects, and with the issuance of debt in support of the 66-inch sewer trunk main rehabilitation project.
+Loan proceeds for Browns Valley Truck and West Napa Pump Station projects were not received in FY 2018/19 as budgeted.
+The SRF loan has been executed and proceeds for that loan, as well as the issuance of debt in support of the 66-inch sewer trunk main rehabilitation project, are projected to be \$27,249,900.